Alex Singleton (linebacker)

-Alex Reed Singleton (born December 7, 1993) is a Canadian-American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Alex Reed Singleton (born December 7, 1993) is a Canadian American professional football inside linebacker for the Denver Broncos of the National Football League (NFL).
 He played college football for the Montana State Bobcats and was signed as an undrafted free agent by the Seattle Seahawks after the 2015 NFL draft.
 He has also played for the Philadelphia Eagles and the Calgary Stampeders of the Canadian Football League (CFL).

+Early life and college

+Singleton is Canadian American.
+He played college football for the Montana State Bobcats.